Miguel Rojas Player Props: Dodgers vs. Phillies

 Miguel Rojas At The Plate

-- Rojas has picked up a hit in 20 of 39 games this year, with multiple hits seven times.
+- Rojas has picked up a hit in 50.0% of his 40 games this season, with multiple hits in 17.5% of them.

-- Rojas has driven in a run in six games this year (15.4%), but has had no multiple-RBI games.
+- Rojas has driven in a run in six games this season (15.0%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.